Broulf/UL-CS/VALORANT RULES.md

 # Restrictions

 - RCE follows the same map pool as the Valorant Champions Tour.
-As of August 2023, Fracture and Pearl have been removed from the VCT map pool and are not allowed as map picks.
 - These are the current Maps to be allowed in the Tournament
     - Ascent
     - Bind